-If a horse is referred for a recheck exam, and upon examination the second veterinarian has the same findings as the first, the horse is entitled to a final, blind examination with a third veterinarian.
+If a horse is referred for a recheck exam, and the recheck exam results in the same findings as the first, the horse is entitled to a final, blinded examination with a third veterinarian.
 This third examination may take place at a later time and must be coordinated with the Consulting Veterinarian.
 Should the horse fail to pass all examinations, they will not be eligible to compete.
 This decision will be final and may not be protested.
 Taking into account the reason or not passing the exam, the Ground Jury and veterinary team will make a decision on next steps based on the best interest of the horse as well as the population of horses on the grounds.